patricklemmer/patricklemmer/README.md

 #### Working WITH developers for about four years, has made me realise that I want to BE a developer.
 That's why I made the decision to leverage my experience from various operations positions and devote all my time, money, and efforts to becoming a full-stack developer.

 #### I have always, and yes I mean always, been good at working on things until they do what they are supposed to do.
-When others may give up after facing monotonous and lengthy technical documentation, I persist until I find what I need or know what I need to know.
-As a wildlife photographer I am used to sitting through long periods of time, waiting for that one moment, which by the way often doesn't even happen.
-But, that has made me a very patient person, which I benefit from quite often.
+Even when facing monotonous and lengthy technical documentation, I persist until I find what I need or know what I need to know.
+As a wildlife photographer I am used to sitting through long periods of time, waiting for that one moment where an animal appears in front of me, which by the way often doesn't even happen.
+But, that has made me a very patient and focused person, which I benefit from a lot when coding.

 #### Here are some more things about me: